To participate in this course, participants need to meet the following criteria:

 - Faces challenges to regular peer review

 - Has permission and the ability to provide a minimum of two recorded interviews for review by group leader

 - Must commit to monthly, 90-minute discussion groups via webinar-type format, provided by group leader

 - Must commit to two individual consultation meetings with group leader

-- Written permission from a supervisor and/or Prosecuting Attorney to participate in this process
+- Has written permission from a supervisor and/or prosecuting attorney to participate in this process

 - Can provide a copy of nationally-recognized forensic interview protocol to group leader

 This project is supported by Grant No. 2017-CI-FX-K001 and 2020-CI-FX-K001 awarded by the Office of Juvenile Justice and Delinquency Prevention, Office of Justice Programs, U.S. Department of Justice.
 Points of view or opinions in this document are those of the author and do not necessarily represent the official position or policies of the U.S. Department of Justice.